ab-gal/first_project/README.md

 ## Solutions for the dataset issues
 Having encountered the above dataset issues a number of solutions were employed to address the challenges.
 Some of the solutions included the following:

-1. We used binary to solve the the Satisfaction column which was string
+1. We created a binary column based on the existent Satisfaction column, which was string.

 2. Aggregation and groupings were employed in relation to the Age and Flight Distance columns

-3. New column was created to cater for ....

-4. The first unreliable dataset was entirely dropped for a new dataset
+3. One working day was missed, because of unrealiable dataset.
+It was a synthetic dataset, therefore it was unrealistic.

 # Conclussions